Ricardomol/pazdera.github.io/_posts/2015-08-17-the-future-of-open-source.md

 Many pieces were written on the subject of [technical interviews](http://thenextweb.com/entrepreneur/2014/03/11/technical-recruiting-broken-4-ways-hire-better/) [being broken](http://erniemiller.org/2013/09/19/interviews-are-broken/).
-Open source is one way to solve this issue may be solved over the next few years.
+Open source is one way to solve this issue over the next few years.

 Companies such as [Workshape](https://www.workshape.io/) already use the applicants's Github profiles and match them with suitable employers.
 There's no